waynewalls/jQuery.popup/readme.md

 This plugin was developed to support a training application that displays reference materials and questions in modal-like popup "windows."
-Because questions may appear when a reference popup is open, the plugin allows more than one popup to be open at a time—but only one is visible.
+Because questions may appear when a reference popup is open, the plugin allows more than one popup to be open at a time--but only one is visible.
 When a popup is closed, any previously open popup is redisplayed.
 HTML-formatted content for the popup is obtained from an external file using the [jQuery.servercomm](http://waynewalls.com/servercomm/) plugin.